 Customer experience has become increasingly important.
-Today, customer expectations are greater than ever and you are not only competing with price and product, but also with customer experience that has thus been given higher priority.
-And with a really good customer experience you will be able to increase customer satisfaction, loyalty and profitability.
+Today, customer expectations are greater than ever and you are not only competing with price and product, but also with a customer experience that has thus been given higher priority.
+And with a really good customer experience, you will be able to increase customer satisfaction, loyalty, and profitability.

 Sounds challenging, right?

 It does not have to be; thanks to the Customer Data Platform.